holistic-web/maskify/website/README.md

 # Website
 Allows a user to upload a photo (or provide a url) to a photo.
-[It then calls a cloud function to get facial recognition data for that image, and overlays a mask on the original image using this data.]
+It [will then] then calls a cloud function to get facial recognition data for that image, and overlays a mask on the original image using this data.

 ## Factsheet
 | **Category**            | **Value**                 |